-- 47. The Trust Fund for Syria Missions was established in November 2015 to support the FFM and other remaining activities, which presently include the work of the DAT and the IIT, as well as the biannual inspections of the SSRC and the two sites identified in paragraph 8 of EC-94/DEC.2.
-As at the cut-off date of this report, total contributions and pledges to this fund stood at EUR 49.04 million.
+- 45. The Trust Fund for Syria Missions was established in November 2015 to support the FFM and other remaining activities, which presently include the work of the DAT and the IIT, as well as the biannual inspections of the SSRC and the two sites identified in paragraph 8 of EC-94/DEC.2.
+As at the cut-off date of this report, total contributions and pledges to this fund stood at EUR 54.38 million.
 Contribution agreements had been concluded with Australia, Canada, Chile, the Czech Republic, Denmark, Finland, France, Germany, Ireland, Japan, Lithuania, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, the Republic of Korea, Slovakia, Slovenia, Sweden, Switzerland, the United Kingdom of Great Britain and Northern Ireland, the United States of America, and the European Union.
-This does not include the more than EUR 48 million received in the Syria Trust Fund for the Destruction of Chemical Weapons in 2013 and 2014. - 48.
+This does not include the more than EUR 48 million received in the Syria Trust Fund for the Destruction of Chemical Weapons in 2013 and 2014. - 46.
 Given that the Syrian chemical weapons programme still needs to be declared to its full extent and destroyed by the Syrian Arab Republic, with the corresponding verification by the Secretariat, the Organisation will need to rely on support from States Parties for additional financial and human resources to carry out any future missions in the Syrian Arab Republic.
-The Secretariat will also continue to adapt its presence in the Syrian Arab Republic as appropriate, in line with its anticipated activities.
-As noted above, on 29 April 2025 the Secretariat issued Note S/2397/2025 providing estimated costs of OPCW-mandated activities in the Syrian Arab Republic based on 12 years of experience and lessons learned from the Syrian chemical weapons dossier, as well as its assessment of all of the upcoming activities falling under its responsibility.
-The Secretariat will continue to keep the Council informed of developments related to its mandated activities in the Syrian Arab Republic.
+The Secretariat will also continue to adapt its presence in the Syrian Arab Republic as appropriate, in line with its anticipated activities. - 47.
+As noted above, on 5 June 2025 the Secretariat issued Note S/2413/2025 in advance of the 109th Session of the Council, providing updated estimated costs of OPCW-mandated activities in the Syrian Arab Republic and calling for voluntary contributions to participate in financing the OPCW activities in the Syrian Arab Republic.
+The cost of these activities for the remainder of 2025 is currently estimated at EUR 16.7 million, which includes necessary capital expenditures to establish the OPCW offices in the Syrian Arab Republic, as well as operating costs.
+The current funding capacity for OPCW activities in the Syrian Arab Republic totals EUR 7.2 million, which includes the balance of the Trust Fund for Syria Missions of EUR 1.6 million, in addition to EUR 5.6 million in pledges being actualised.
+The Secretariat estimates that EUR 6.0 million in resources from the current 2024-2025 Biennium Budget can be reprioritised effectively for OPCW activities in the Syrian Arab Republic without impacting its other mandated activities.
+This provides a funding capacity of EUR 13.2 million.
+To close the financial gap, additional voluntary contributions to the trust fund amounting to EUR 3.5 million are required in 2025.